rjspencer/docs/api.md

 	defaults to a UTC date of the current time in timezone America/Chicago (UTC/GMT -5)

 author_id
-:	the ID of the user who should be set as the author of the post
+:	the id of the user who should be set as the author of the post

-	possible values are any ID of an admin for the currently authenticated account
+	possible values are any id of an admin for the currently authenticated account

-	defaults to the authenticated user's ID
+	defaults to the authenticated user's id

 status
 :	whether or not this blog post should be published